4:30 ClosingUrsuline College offices close at 4:30 p.m. from Oct. 18-22.

 There have been several major exhibits in the Wasmer Gallery.
 In December of 1980, just two months after its dedication, the gallery hosted “Ursuline Images,” featuring work by Ursuline Sisters.
 A 1981 exhibit featured watercolors and prints by Richard Treaster and Ralph Woerhman.
 Architect van Dijk, had an exhibit of his work in the gallery in the fall of 1983.

 "Eastern Edge," a 2017 juried exhibition showcased works by amateur and professional artists living in communities on the eastern edge of Cuyahoga County.
 This exhibition was made possible by the residents of Cuyahoga County through a public grant from Cuyahoga Arts and Culture.
-"New Masters," a 2018 juried exhibition celebrated works by accomplished women artists of Northeast Ohio.
+"New Masters" and "New Masters 2" were juried exhibitions in 2018 and 2020 respectively, which celebrated works by accomplished women artists of Northeast Ohio.